 Guitar pedals have a big impact on the style and sound you want to get.
 There are a lot of different effects out there.
-Let’s dive into more details.
+Let’s see what you can find.

 Effects have been used in records for a long time now.
 Back in the 1940s, audio engineers created delays, echos, and other effects with reel to reel tapes.
 Now we have multiple ways to add effects to our sound: amps, software, guitar pedals, rackmount preamps, or processors.